Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Methods

 \subsubsection{Logistic Lasso with CV penalty}

-I also use a different version of logistic regression; namely, a Logistic Lasso (with cross-validation, CV) (\textit{logitlasso}) which imposes a penalty (L1) on the size of coefficients to control overfitting and the size of it is chosen by CV.
+We also rely on a different version of logistic regression; namely, a Logistic Lasso with cross-validation (CV) (or logitlasso), which imposes a penalty (L1) on the size of coefficients to control overfitting and the size of it is chosen by CV.
 The lasso penalises the absolute size of coefficients via the penalty parameter $\lambda$, yielding sparse solutions where some coefficient estimates are set to exactly zero.
-I used four values for $C$ (the inverse of regularization parameter values) for cross-validation ($C$ = 10, 50, 100 and 200).
-The penalised objective function for lasso is:
+We use four values of $C$ (the inverse of regularization strength) for CV ($C$ = 10, 50, 100 and 200).
+The penalised objective function for logitlasso combines the standard logistic regression loss function (negative log-likelihood) with a L1 penalty term for the coefficients (the second term):